lazysegtree/maze_solver/readme.md

 - [x] (A10) Avoid choosing pixels adjacent to black pixels for path
 - [ ] (D11) Set demo mazes 3
 - [ ] (A11) Add transparency in final path color
+- [ ] (E1) Add dijskta based solver to make path go more in between.

 ### Implementation : Minor